 TPWD lists several state-listed species that may also occur near the various project areas in Starr and Hidalgo counties.
-The only state-listed species observed during biological surveys were the speckled racer (Drymobius margaritiferus) and the Texas horned lizard (Phrynosoma cornutum), which are listed as threatened (TPWD 2016).
+The only state-listed species observed during biological surveys was the Texas horned lizard (Phrynosoma cornutum), which is listed as threatened (TPWD 2016).
 Appendix C has a complete list of all state-listed species with the potential to occur in Starr and Hidalgo counties.